tulios/mappersmith/README.md

 ## VanillaGateway

-Default gateway, it uses plain `XMLHttpRequest`.
-Accepts a `configure` callback that allows to change the request object before it happens.
+The default gateway - it uses plain `XMLHttpRequest`.
+Accepts a `configure` callback that allows you to change the request object before it is used.

 #### Available methods: